-The final draft was edited by the three initiators, with the aim of improving the organization of the manuscript by reordering contributions and comments, reducing, where possible, repetition and ensuring a certain level of uniformity in notation and clarity of presentation.
-However, to retain the spontaneity of the discussion and reflect the multitude of views presented, reorganization was kept to a minimum.
-As a consequence, some themes may be revisited in different contexts throughout the paper - much as would happen in a lively roundtable discussion.
+The final draft was edited by the three initiators, with the aim of improving the organization of the manuscript by reordering contributions and comments, reducing, where possible, repetition and ensuring a certain level of uniformity in notation.
 Having received a final go-ahead from all co-authors, the final manuscript was submitted to the journal.
-All work on the paper was carried out with LaTeX, using the Overleaf platform1 for ease of collaboration.
+All work on the paper was carried out using LTEX, using the Overleaf platform for ease of collaboration.